Yellow Rail Coturnicops noveboracensis

 Sora Porzana carolina

-Sora is a winter species in Duval County and is reported about once per year.
+Sora is a winter species in Duval County and is reported a few times per year.
 Grimes (1944) noted their arrival and departure to be around 5 August to 8 May, which very much still roughly holds true today.
 A very old and notable winter record is of a specimen collected on 3 January 1878 (Stevenson & Anderson, 1994).
 Today they are not abundant and are very difficult to find.
 I would not say there is a particularly reliable location for them, so just try in suitable habitat.
 Any of the small fresh water ponds with abundant cattails and vegetation are as good a place as any to seek them.
-In recent years, such habitat has been quite productive along New World Avenue near Waterworks Street, but the area is under rapid development in 2016 – these areas may be gone in the near future.
+In recent years, such habitat has been quite productive along New World Avenue near Waterworks Street, but the area has been under rapid development the last five years (2015-2020).
+Other good places to try for one include Spanish Pond and Turner Pond at Imeson Center.

 Purple Gallinule Porphyrio martinicus